-At Theatre Centre we run and administer a series of national awards celebrating and recognising the great playwriting and acting talents in the field of Young People’s Theatre.
+At Theatre Centre we run a series of national awards celebrating and recognising great playwriting and acting talents in the field of Young People’s Theatre.

 'It takes an incredible amount of skill and imagination to write for young audiences, and I am really glad the Brian Way Award exists to honour playwrights who dare to take that risk.'

 Janice Okoh, playwright and Brian Way Award judge 2013

 'It seems to me that Theatre Centre is at the heart of a really vibrant conversation about how we go about making the best possible work for young people.'

 Details of the winners of Theatre Centre’s three awards, the Brian Way Award for Best New Play, the Adrienne Benham Award and the Dorothy L. Sayers Award can be found below.
 Watch the video above to see a summary of the announcements as they happened on Thursday 14 November 2013.

 For comprehensive press information see the news page.
 To keep up to date with Theatre Centre’s programme of awards and our other activity, including opportunities for writers and actors, join our mailing list.